 The virus can be detected immediately without any preparation process with high sensitivity in a short time.
 And it is as accurate as the current PCR diagnostic method.

 Using the new technology, they found the SARS-CoV-2 virus RNA, the cause of COVID-19, from an actual patient sample in about 30 minutes.

-In addition, five pathogenic viruses and bacterial RNAs were detected which proved the kit’s usability in detecting pathogens other than COVID-19, according to the researchers.
+In addition, five pathogenic viruses and bacterial RNAs were detected, which proved the kit’s usability in detecting pathogens other than COVID-19.

-Another great advantage of the SENSR technology is the ease of creating the diagnostic device that can be developed into a simple portable and easy-to-use form, the researchers said.
+Another great advantage of the SENSR technology is the ease of creating the diagnostic device that can be developed into a simple portable and easy-to-use form.